13 benefits and challenges of cultural diversity in the workplace

-As national politics and discourse seem to grow more inward looking and divisive across America and Europe in 2017, successful businesses must continue to think inclusively and globally.
+As national politics and discourse seem to grow more inward-looking and divisive across America and Europe, successful businesses must continue to think inclusively and globally.
 Embracing cultural diversity in the workplace is an important first step for businesses that want to be competitive on an international scale.

 At Hult, diversity and global mindedness are integral to our DNA.
 Our mission is to prepare our students to thrive in a fast-paced, unpredictable, and fundamentally international business environment.
 As our students develop into the global business leaders of tomorrow, they can certainly expect to encounter these 13 key benefits and challenges of cultural diversity in the workplace.